Participation Ratio as a Quantum Probe of Hierarchical Stickiness: Introduction

+The participation ratio (PR) has become a standard observable for quantifying quantum-state delocalization and discriminating between regular and chaotic dynamics \cite{PhysRevE.93.022215,Quantum6.644.2022,PhysRevResearch.3.023214,PhysRevE.110.L062201}.
+More generally, the PR has been shown to reveal relevant classical and quantum structures, including fixed points, unstable periodic orbits, quantum scars, and symmetry-related features \cite{Ruebeck2017,Olibeira2018, Sieberer2019, ChavezPrado2025, PhysRevE.93.022215,PhysRevE.107.054213}.
+In particular, in mixed systems it has been successfully used to distinguish regular from chaotic eigenstates \cite{PhysRevE.93.022215,Olibeira2018,Sieberer2019,ChavezPrado2025,PhysRevE.107.054213}.

+Here we demonstrate that the PR contains substantially finer information: it resolves the hierarchical organization of the chaotic sea itself and quantitatively reproduces the layered structure encoded in finite-time Lyapunov exponent statistics.

 Periodically driven systems with a clear classical limit provide an ideal setting for addressing this question \cite{Moore1995,Mudute-Ndumbe2020}.
-Among them, the kicked top offers a paradigmatic framework in which coherent states furnish localized semiclassical probes while quantum evolution is governed by a well-defined Floquet operator \cite{PhysRevE.107.054213, quantumrecurrences2024, Pseudoclassical2022,Bastidas2014, Chaudhury2009}.
+Among them, the kicked top offers a paradigmatic framework in which coherent states furnish localized semiclassical probes while quantum evolution is governed by a well-defined Floquet operator \cite{PhysRevE.107.054213, quantumrecurrences2024, Pseudoclassical2022,Bastidas2014, Chaudhury2009,Krithika2019}.
+Moreover, the kicked top constitutes a representative model of Hamiltonian systems with mixed phase space, where regular islands coexist with chaotic transport and sticky structures emerge naturally.

-In this work we analyze coherent states expanded in the Floquet eigenbasis and show that their participation ratio reproduces the multimodal structure of the classical FTLE distribution.
+In this work, we analyze coherent states expanded in the Floquet eigenbasis and show that their participation ratio reproduces the multimodal structure of the classical FTLE distribution.
 To make the correspondence quantitative, we introduce a Gaussian coarse graining of the FTLE matched to the intrinsic semiclassical resolution of coherent states.
 Using both pointwise and distributional measures, we identify an optimal time window in which classical hierarchical structures are most faithfully encoded in quantum localization.

 Our results promote the participation ratio from a global indicator of chaos to a sensitive probe of hierarchical transport and provide a practical diagnostic of anomalous localization in driven quantum systems.
+Although the present work focuses on this specific system, the mechanisms explored here, are expected to be relevant more broadly in mixed Hamiltonian systems exhibiting partial transport barriers.

 The paper is organized as follows.
 In Sec.~II, we introduce the classical and quantum kicked top, define the effective Planck constant, and construct coherent states on the sphere.
 In Sec.~III, we introduce the participation ratio in the Floquet basis and discuss its role as a global indicator of the regular–chaotic transition.
 Section~IV analyzes classical stickiness through finite-time Lyapunov exponents and demonstrates how quantum stickiness emerges in participation-ratio distributions.
 Section~V examines the dependence of PR–FTLE correlations on the FTLE time window and on $\hbar_{\mathrm{eff}}$.
 Finally, Sec.~VI summarizes our conclusions and discusses possible extensions to higher-dimensional and many-body systems.